PagerDuty/security-training/docs/for_engineers/index.md

 If you're interested in some security history, or other classic vulnerabilities, there's some great material at these links.

-The story of the NSA's involvement in the development of DES is particular interesting.
+The story of the NSA's involvement in the development of DES is particularly interesting.
 Back in the 70's they basically stepped in and slightly modified DES before it was released and wouldn't tell anyone why.
 Naturally people were a _little_ suspicious.
 30 years later a new type of attack called differential cryptanalysis came to light, but it was found that DES was surprisingly resilient to it, it turns out due to the changes the NSA had made.
 They knew about the attack and wanted to make DES resilient to it, but couldn't tell anyone much more without revealing they knew about differential cryptanalysis.

 There's another fun story about how DirecTV managed to counteract some hacked satellite TV smart cards in what was called the "Black Sunday Hack".
 It's really interesting how they did it, by basically loading some code piece by piece over 60+ updates, which individually seemed innocuous, but when activated would make any hacked card completely unusable.
 They chose to activate the hack a week before the Super Bowl.